mohitpai/journey-optimizer.en/help/using/consent.md

 To add an unsubscribe link, follow the steps below:

 1. Build your unsubscription landing page.
-[Learn more](landing-pages/create-lp.md).

-    >[!NOTE]
-    >
-    >You can also build your own landing page and host it on the third-party system of your choice.<!--to keep?-->
+1. Host it on the third-party system of your choice.

 1. [Create a message](../../help/using/create-message.md) in [!DNL Journey Optimizer].